Multi-Block Coordination Basics

 Key Learning: Learn the essential cluster synchronization pattern: cluster_arrive() → process → cluster_wait(), extending the synchronization concepts from barrier() in Puzzle 29.

-The problem: multi-block histogram binning
+The problem: multi-block scaled reduction

 Traditional single-block algorithms like those in Puzzle 27 can only process data that fits within one block’s thread capacity (e.g., 256 threads).
 For larger datasets exceeding shared memory capacity from Puzzle 8, we need multiple blocks to cooperate.